bigbagy/NLP-document-parsing-and-clustering/README.md

 # NLP-document-auto-clustering

-# written with Python3.6.5 and tested in CentOS Linux release 7.5.1804 (Core); (partially tested in Ubuntu 16.0.4 )
+written with Python3.6.5 and tested in CentOS Linux release 7.5.1804 (Core); (partially tested in Ubuntu 16.0.4 )

-# Drop any document file into a folder and auto analyse and cluster based on file contents
+### Drop any document files into a folder and this script will auto analyse and cluster them based on their related topics

 Key features: